14 Top-Rated Beaches near Philadelphia

 Also north of Long Beach Island, Point Pleasant Beach goes for a more family-friendly atmosphere compared to some of its neighbors.
 There are fun attractions along the mile-long, wide, wooden boardwalk, and the city's cafés offer little areas of boardwalk seating.
 It's great to watch the parade of people walk by as you eat.

 The White Sands Oceanfront Resort & Spa is a popular hotel located directly on the boardwalk, with more amenities than many of the city's other small hotels and motels.
+There is an outdoor pool, a heated indoor pool, a Jacuzzi, and even a full spa offering an extensive menu of beauty and body treatments.

 12. Dewey Beach, Delaware